 - The selection of the importance distribution can have a considerable impact on the accuracy of the estimation. - If the importance distribution is very different from the pdf of the state variable, or is consistently uniformly distributed, it will lead to estimates with very high variance (i.e. pdfs that look like very wide Gaussians).
-Selecting the the most probable value becomes unreliable. - At the other extreme, if we converge to the correct pdf, after a few iterations all but one particle will have negligible weight.
+Selecting the most probable value becomes unreliable. - At the other extreme, consider the case where we have already converged to a peak of the pdf.
+After a few further iterations all but one particle will have negligible weight.
 Resulting again in very high variance.